brokencircles/brokencircles.github.io/artcall.md

 # Art Call

-Two micro art residencies, using social media to provoke conversation
+Broken Circles announces two micro art residencies, using social media to provoke conversation, to open for applications on 7th January 2021

 ![the word Discuss on crumpled paper](/images/discuss.png)